dcrankshaw/clipper/model_composition/image_driver_1/single_process/DEBUGGING_INSTRUCTIONS.md

    cores 0-3.
 The second replica will be launched on GPUs 2 and 3 and **physical** cores 4-7.
 Both replicas will use a batch size of 80.

-   * As the experiment runs, note that, despite the fact that we are running separate python processes
+   * As the experiment runs, note that, despite the fact that we are running separate python processes on separate GPUs and physical CPUs, "p99_batch_predict" latencies increase dramatically (on the order of 600 milliseconds) for each replica.